komiamiko/ai-game-archive/2021-07A/backend/interface.md

 At the end of the match, your bot should terminate gracefully.

+In all tournament phases other than the opening phase, multiple matches may be running at the same time, including multiple matches using the same bot.
+Please make sure your bot is safe to run in parallel with other instances of itself.

+Using information from other matches within the tournament is considered cheating, and not allowed.
+Using information from past matches done offline, for training for example, is okay.

 Failing to meet these requirements will result in your bot being disqualified.

 As courtesy, please also make your bot reasonably fast.